harish-shenoy/A8-Diego/README.md

 # A8-Diego
 Deploying A8 ControlPlane and Register to CF-Diego.

+## A8 vs CF go Router
+CF goRouter provides service registration and routing.
+CF container security model prohibits direct communication between service containers.
+Communication between services must pass through the goRouter.

+A8 facilitates a fault tolerant direct communication between service instances by providing a service endpoint registry and routing controller.
+This functionality is redundant in a CF environment since it is provided by the goRouter.

+However Bluemix did provide the A8 control plane via the now deprecated Service Discovery and Service Proxy services.

+A8 also provides intelligent content based routing.
+This capability facilitates features such as A/B testing and traffic management.

 ## Installing the A8 Control Plane
 BMX Public Diego docker deployment is disabled for security reasons.
 (See CF documentation).
 Hence the usual method of runing A8 control plane as a Docker image will not work on Bluemix Public.